Phillip Wheeler (basketball): Rio Grande Valley Vipers

 Later in 2021, Wheeler tried out for the Rio Grande Valley Vipers in the NBA G-League.
 Wheeler did not make the team and instead became an unpaid practice player for the Vipers.
 The Vipers signed Wheeler on January 24, 2022.
 Wheeler played sparingly in two games before being waived on the January 31.
 Wheeler also came off the bench in four games for the Ciudad de Mexico Capitanes during the 2021 Tip-Off Tournament.

 Philadelphia 76ers

 On March 26, 2025, Wheeler signed a 10-day contract with the Philadelphia 76ers via a hardship exception.
 In his NBA debut that day against the Washington Wizards, Wheeler recorded four points and four rebounds.
 Wheeler's contract expired on April 3.

 Piratas de Quebradillas

 Wheeler joined Piratas de Quebradillas in April 2025.
 He was selected for the BSN All Star Game in June 2025.

 On July 4, 2025, Wheeler joined the 2025 NBA Summer League Indiana Pacers' roster.
 Wheeler had a successful run with the Pacers, scoring big numbers in little minutes.
 On October 13, he signed a training camp contract with the Orlando Magic.
 However, Wheeler was waived by the Magic on October 18.
+He then joined the Osceola Magic of the NBA G League.